irslushy/Ronin.jl/README.md

 train_model("training_set.h5", "trained_model.joblib")
 ```
 <b>NOTE: This may take on the order of 20-30 minutes if running on the entire ELDORA set.</b><br><br>
 This script also includes the option to verify the model on the training set and output the results to a separate h5 file.
-If you wish to do this, execute the same as above, but include the keyword argument `verify=true`<br><br><br>
+If you wish to do this, execute the same as above, but include the keyword argument `verify=true`<br><br>
+## Evaluating the model <br>
+Now - let's apply the trained model on a set of data.
+The useful function here is QC_scan
 ___

 ## Notes on data conventions